rear/rear.github.com/development/index.md

 The Relax-and-Recover project uses Github for [source code management](https://github.com/rear), issue tracking and this website.

+Rear is fully developed with the bash language and we follow the [coding styling described on the rear wiki page](https://github.com/rear/rear/wiki/Coding-Style)

 ### Mailinglists
 The Relax-and-Recover project offers three mailinglists: